ClouDesire/docusaurus/docs/billing.md

 * "**reusable**", meaning that each coupon can be used more times (until its expiration date)

+When a coupon is used to buy a subscription, its effect is applied to every subsequent renewal, until its eventual expiration date or until a request to upgrade the product plan.

 Furthermore, Cloudesire supports an additional type of coupon:

 * **extended trials**: when the customer uses this kind of coupon, the default